 What is NOMAD about?

 A thorough study will be undertaken to define a matrix of materials to be selected as well as the neutron irradiation conditions such as fluence and temperature.
-Hence non-cladded and cladded specimens of relevant RPV materials will be neutron-irradiated and allocated for further investigations in hot cells.
+Hence neutron-irradiated non-cladded and cladded specimens of relevant RPV materials will be allocated for further investigations in hot cells.
 Destructive examinations of the microstructural and mechanical properties of the neutron-irradiated material will be carried out and reported along with existing data to be compiled.
-Reference measurements (mechanical/destructive tests and microstructural investigations) will be performed in order to confirm results (DBTT shift, upper shelf energy, hardness) to be predicted by the NDE methods.
+Reference measurements (mechanical/destructive tests and microstructural investigations) will be performed in order to confirm results (DBTT shift, upper shelf energy, hardness) obtained by the NDE methods.

-To characterize the changes of microstructure and mechanical properties induced by neutron irradiation on the aforementioned materials, optimal sensors will be designed and measuring settings for each nondestructive evaluation method will be determined in a first step.
-In a second step cladded and non-cladded specimens will be characterized using a combination of several NDE methods with proven basic feasibility.
-In the next step, the methods illustrating the best sensitivity for neutron irradiation-induced embrittlement in non-cladded material will be adopted to and optimized for cladded material.
-Finally, NDE measurements will be performed on this material as well, and the resulting data will be compiled in a materials database.
-Correlations between mechanical, microstructural and NDE parameters, including quantification of reliability and uncertainty, will be analyzed and documented with respect to initial (non-irradiated) microstructure, material variability and other influencing factors.
+To characterise the changes of microstructure and mechanical properties induced by neutron irradiation on the aforementioned materials, optimal sensors will be designed and measuring settings for each non-destructive evaluation method will be determined in a first step.
+In a second step cladded and non-cladded specimens will be characterised using several NDE methods with proven basic feasibility.
+In the next step, the methods illustrating the best sensitivity for neutron irradiation-induced embrittlement in non-cladded material will be adopted to and applied on cladded material.
+Finally, the resulting data will be compiled in a materials database.
+Correlations between mechanical, microstructural and NDE parameters, including quantification of reliability and uncertainty, will be analysed and documented with respect to initial (non-irradiated) microstructure, material variability and other influencing factors.

-The main goal is the development of a software-based multi-parametric NDE tool for the in-situ inspection of cladded RPV material, taking into account microstructure heterogeneities in the RPV wall.
-The NDE techniques showing the best sensitivity for neutron irradiation-induced damage deliver data to be collected in the software. which then determines common trends that can be transferred to through-cladding measurements of RPV material.
+The main goal is the development of a software-based multi-parametric NDE tool for the inspection of cladded RPV material under similar operaion conditions, taking into account microstructure heterogeneities in the RPV.
+The NDE techniques showing the best sensitivity for neutron irradiation-induced damage will be selected and classified on a physical and microstructural basis.

 Finally, the reliability of the NDE tool, taking into account the most relevant parameters that might affect the measurements and its application in the field will be determined on the basis of existing European qualification standards and recommendations for the application of the developed NDE tool provided.

-We will develop a standardized nondestructive evaluation tool for locating and characterizing material damage in reactors operating beyond their design lifetime.
+We will develop a standardised non-destructive evaluation tool for locating and characterising material damage in reactors operating beyond their design lifetime.

-This tool shall be used in periodic safety reviews of the reactor pressure vessel complementary to the standardized destructive methods.
+This tool shall be used in periodic safety reviews of the reactor pressure vessel complementary to the standardised destructive methods.